GrealishCalves/ai-kit/commands/clean.md

 - Use `fd` for file discovery; if unavailable fall back to `rg --files`; never use `find`
 - Never use `cat`; always use `bat` for file viewing with syntax highlighting
 - Prefer `eza` over `ls` for directory listings and structure inspection
-- Default to Knip for dead-code detection; treat ts-prune/unimported as last-resort legacy tools
+- Default to Knip for dead-code detection (only tool for this purpose)
 - Intelligently select analysis tools based on domain scope and cleanup goals
 - Reference tool documentation to understand full capabilities before use
 - All tool outputs should be saved to `/temp` directory to keep project root clean

 **Available Analysis Tools (Select Based on Need):**

-- **knip** (PRIMARY): Modern dead code detection - unused files, exports, dependencies (monorepo-aware, replaces ts-prune + unimported)
+- **knip** (PRIMARY): Modern dead code detection - unused files, exports, dependencies (monorepo-aware)
 - **ripgrep**: Fast text pattern search, file listing, and cross-validation of tool findings
 - **jscpd**: Semantic code duplication detection (AST-based)
-- **dependency-cruiser**: Dependency analysis, circular dependencies, architectural violations, coupling metrics
 - **git**: History analysis, blame, uncommitted changes

-**Legacy Tools (Opt-In):**

-- **ts-prune**: Unused export detection when Knip cannot parse a project
-- **unimported**: Orphaned file detection for non-workspace Node projects

 **Evidence-Based Analysis:**